markbsigler/CodePipeline-MCP/PROMPT.md

 - All branches and lines in critical files must be covered by tests.
 - CI must fail on lint, format, or type errors.
 - Include contract and mutation testing for protocol and critical logic.
+- All test output must be clean (no console.log or warnings).
+- “Test Coverage Report” artifact must be available in CI.

 ### 4. Extensibility and Upgrades

 - Document the process for adding new tools, plugins, or middleware.
 - Provide a clear upgrade path for dependencies and OpenAPI specs.
 - Require a "How to Upgrade" section in the README, with commands and manual steps.
+- Require a “Plugin/Extension Example” in the codebase and README.
+- Require a “How to Write a Custom Middleware/Plugin” section in the docs.
+- All extension points must be covered by at least one test.

 ### 5. Docker and Deployment

 - Add a quick start for Docker Compose in the README and provide a production-ready `docker-compose.yml` in the project root.
 - Multi-stage Dockerfile must use a non-root user and include healthchecks.
 Provide a production-ready `Dockerfile` in the project root using best practices for Node.js/TypeScript apps (multi-stage build, non-root user, healthcheck, minimal image).
 - Document multi-arch builds and deployment best practices.
+- Docker images must be scanned for vulnerabilities in CI.
+- Docker images must be published with both `latest` and version tags.
+- Docker Compose must support both development and production profiles.
+- All containers must run as non-root and drop all unnecessary Linux capabilities.
+- “Zero Downtime Deployment” note or strategy must be included if relevant.

 ### 6. Example-Driven Documentation

-- README and generated docs must include at least one example request and response (curl and TypeScript/Node.js) for all endpoints/tools.
+- README and generated docs must include at least one copy-paste runnable example request and response (curl and TypeScript/Node.js) for all endpoints/tools.
 - Provide a minimal but complete example OpenAPI spec, including error schema.
 - Inline example `.env` in README for clarity.

 ### 7. FAQ and Troubleshooting

 - Add a FAQ/Troubleshooting section to the README for common issues (Docker, JWT, ports, etc).
+- README must include a “Common Pitfalls” and “Support/Contact” section.

 ### 8. Contributing

 - Add a contributing section and reference `CONTRIBUTING.md` if present.

+### 9. Observability, Monitoring, and Accessibility

+- All logs must include a correlation/request ID.
+- Prometheus metrics must be available at `/metrics` and documented.
+- All errors must be logged with stack traces in development, but not in production responses.
+- README must include a “Monitoring and Alerting” section.
+- All served UIs/docs must pass basic a11y checks (axe-core, Lighthouse).
+- All user-facing text must be externalized for i18n, or document how to do so.

+### 10. Miscellaneous

+- All scripts must be documented in `package.json` and README.
+- All generated files must include copyright/license headers.

 ---

+---

-The resulting project should be robust, secure, observable, and easily extensible, automatically exposing OpenAPI operations as MCP tools, following all security best practices, and ready for production and CI/CD.
-All requirements above are mandatory unless otherwise noted.
+The resulting project **must be robust, secure, observable, and easily extensible, automatically exposing OpenAPI operations as MCP tools, following all security best practices, and ready for production and CI/CD.
+All requirements above are mandatory unless otherwise noted.**

+---

 ---